thisisevilevil/evilevil365/_posts/2024-04-10-UpdateDriversBIOS-DellCommandUpdate.md

 ## Deploying update policies
 Let's go and create a new configuration profile.
-Select "Windows 10 and later" -> Templates -> Imported administratives templates (preview).
+Select "Windows 10 and later" -> Templates -> Imported administrative templates (preview).
 Let's give the policy a nice name like "Dell Command Update Settings".
 Then hit next.
 Then you should be able to see the Dell folder with all the Dell Command Update settings.
 ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/DeployPolicy-1.png?raw=true "Dell Command Update ADMX Templates")
 ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/DeployPolicy-2.png?raw=true "Dell Command Update ADMX Templates")